Mentoring - Blog

 Meeting with the Lord routinely for small blocks of time is an essential spiritual practice every day.

-Similarly, couples go on dates, but for an anniversary the couple may chisel time out of their routine to celebrate in a special way.
+Similarly, couples go on dates, but for an anniversary they may chisel time out of their routine to celebrate in a special way.
 Consider applying this idea to your relationship with God.

 Being alone with God doesn't mean being lonely.